cbuchert/christianbuchert.com/content/md/blog/react-with-tests-in-under-5-minutes.md

 [Reference Repository](https://github.com/cbuchert/react-from-scratch-in-5-minutes)

-// TODO: Write a better hook in the intro.

 Here's how I get a React project up to dev on, on the quick.

 ## Newing up the project